Kharibari (community development block): Tea gardens

 Darjeeling tea “received the iconic status due to its significant aroma, taste and colour… the first Indian product to be marked with the Geographical Indication (GI) tag in 2003… As per the definition, “Darjeeling Tea” can only refer to tea that has been cultivated, grown, produced, manufactured and processed in tea gardens in few specific hilly areas of the district.”
 Apart from the hill areas, tea is also grown in the plain areas of the terai and dooars, but such gardens are not covered under the GI tag.

 As of 2009-10, there were 87 tea gardens covered under the GI tag, employing 51,091 persons.
 Total land under cultivation was 17,828.38 hectares and total production was 7.36 million kg.
 A much larger population is indirectly dependent on the tea industry in the district.
 The average annual production including those from the plain areas, exceeds 10 million kg.

 As of 2013, Darjeeling subdivision had 46 tea estates, Kalimpong subdivision had 29 tea estates and Kurseong subdivision had 6 tea gardens.
 This added up to 81 tea estates in the hill areas.
 Bannackburn Tea Estate and Lingia Tea Estate in Darjeeling were the first to come up in 1835.
 Siliguri subdivision in the terai region had 45 tea estates.

 Banking

 In 2012-13, Kharibari CD block had offices of 2 commercial banks and 2 gramin banks.

 Transport

 Kharibari CD block has 2 originating/ terminating bus routes.
-The nearest Batasi railway station is 17 km from the block headquarters.
+The nearest Batasi railway station and adhikari railway station is 17 km from the block headquarters.

 State Highway 12 passes through Kharibari CD block.